gsxdsm/nuxt-rpc/README.md

 Checkout [the playground example](/playground).

-## RPC Composable
+## RPC Util
-You can create a RPC composable/shortcut:
+You can create a RPC until/shortcut:

 ```typescript
 import type { RemoteFunction } from "#build/rpc-handler";